aspose-imaging-cloud/aspose-imaging-cloud-node/README.md

 Tests are intended for internal usage only.

 # Licensing
-All Aspose.Imaging for Cloud SDKs, helper scripts and templates are licensed under [MIT License](LICENSE).
+All Aspose.Imaging Cloud SDKs, helper scripts and templates are licensed under [MIT License](LICENSE).

 # Contact Us
 Your feedback is very important to us.
 Please feel free to contact via